-Contact hours (6 total): 2 lecture, 4 lab Instruction in print reading and part visualization from drawings, including sketching multi-view drawings and three-dimensional models, location of key features and dimensioning specifications.
+Instruction in print reading and part visualization from drawings, including sketching multi-view drawings and three-dimensional models, location of key features and dimensioning specifications.
 Beginning concepts in geometric dimensioning and tolerancing.
 Instruction in using precision measurement tools including, but not limited to: scales, calipers, micrometers, dial indicators, coordinate measurement machines.
 The use of computer interfaces in metrology and basic statistical process control.
 Topics in lean manufacturing.

-Pre/Corequisite(s): Reading 220+ and Pre-Algebra/ Math 220+

-Lab Fee: \$25.00 Terms Offered: Fall, Spring
+Prerequisite(s): Must have a NextGen Accuplacer score of Reading 220+, and Pre-Algebra/Math 220+ Lab Fee: \$25.00